 Author: Courtney Erickson-Adams, MD

 If you experience joint or back pain, the last thing you may want to do is exercise.
 But experts agree that consistent movement is one of the most beneficial things you can do for joint disease.
-In celebration of Bone and Joint Action Week—sponsored by the U.S. Bone and Joint Initiative (USBJI)—we’ll take a deeper look at the burden of joint disease, the benefits of exercise to address it, and how you can embrace a lifestyle of movement to improve your overall health.
+In this blog post we’ll take a deeper look at the burden of joint disease, the benefits of exercise to address it, and how you can embrace a lifestyle of movement to improve your overall health.

 The burden of bone and joint disease